 Today I’m continuing a series of posts on how to make DIY wood signs.
 The first post in the series was how to paint DIY wood signs and the next step is transferring the design onto wood!
-One of my favorite ways to transfer a design onto wood is making a vinyl decal and using it as a vinyl stencil.
+One of my favorite ways to do this is by making DIY wood sign stencils with vinyl!

 I used vinyl to make my DIY wood sign with Calligraphy Quote and it made the process so much easier, faster, and more professional looking!

 Note, this post contains some affiliate links.
 For more info see my disclosures here.

 Today I’m sharing a step by step tutorial on how to make wood signs with vinyl.
 The most important tool you need to create a vinyl stencil is a vinyl cutting machine, such as a Silhouette Cameo (used in this tutorial) or Cricut.
 These crafting machines are a small investment up front, but they have the ability to create so many cool things!

 Side note, if you don’t have a vinyl machine, you can still create the below sign by transferring the design onto wood with this wood transfer method using a pencil.